top of page

 Psychological Energy - The historical development of concepts of energy from Indigenous practices to the most recent theories are research, with emphasis on its applications in Western psychology.

-Consciousness Studies - A survey of the major theories and research about the origins, nature, and operations of consciousness.
+Consciousness Studies for Psychology - A survey of the major theories and research about the origins, nature, and operations of consciousness, and their applications for psychology. â€‹